If you’re doing SEO, then you probably know about Screaming Frog. Screaming Frog has long been the gold standard in website crawling for most sites.

 I use Screaming Frog for a few major tasks and in a few specific circumstances.

 I rarely use Screaming Frog for a full website crawl because I mostly am working on websites with six or seven figures of pages in the search index.
-Even with the performance enhancements they’ve made over the last few years, Screaming Frog bogs down when you get over about 20,000 URLs, though Screaming Frog does have a way to optimize it to crawl large sites using database storage.
-Do that if that’s your jam and you geek out on things like that, but if your site is bigger and you need a full crawl then there are other/supplementary options as well.
+In the past Screaming Frog had trouble with large sites, though in recent years they created a way to optimize it to crawl large sites using database storage.
+Once I tried this feature, I was able to crawl a 147,000 page website relatively quickly without rendering my machine useless.

 I use Screaming Frog for: